ansible/awx/docs/docsite/rst/userguide/execution_environments.rst

 To expose isolated paths in OpenShift or Kubernetes containers as HostPath, assume the following configuration:

 .. image:: ../common/images/settings-paths2expose-iso-jobs-mount-containers.png
+   :alt: Jobs Settings page showing Paths to expose to isolated jobs field with assumed configuration and Expose host paths for Container Group toggle enabled

 Use the **Expose host paths for Container Groups** toggle to enable it.

 Once the playbook runs, the resulting Pod spec will display similar to the example below.
 Note the details of the ``volumeMounts`` and ``volumes`` sections.

 .. image:: ../common/images/mount-containers-playbook-run-podspec.png
+   :alt: Pod spec for the playbook run showing volumeMounts and volumes details